 Do you live in Germany and work as an employee?
-Then you are also compulsorily insured in the German pension insurance as virtually all employed people in Germany have to pay into the official pension system of the state pension 'Gesetzliche Rentenversicherung', GRV for short.
+Then you are also compulsorily insured in the German public pension plan as virtually all employed people in Germany have to pay into the official pension system 'Gesetzliche Rentenversicherung', GRV for short.

 The GRV is a so-called pay-as-you-go system which means that current employees pay for current retirees.
 Therefore the pension will deteriorate as the number of pensioners will grow rapidly compared to the number of working contributors.
 It is complex to predict how much you will actually get in retirement.

-How much will my state pension be in Germany?
+How much will my public pension be in Germany?

 Then there is the so-called entry factor or "Zugangsfaktor".
 In essence, this number is 1.
-But if you retire early it will be adjusted down (0.3% per month), and if you retire later it will be adjusted up by 0.5% for each month that you do not receive a pension after reaching the standard retirement age.
-(See also: Can I retire early?)
+But if you retire early it will be adjusted down (0,3% per month), and if you retire later it will be adjusted up by 0,5% for each month that you do not receive a pension after reaching the standard retirement age.

-Will my state pension in Germany keep up with inflation and general wealth trends?
+Will my public pension in Germany keep up with inflation and general wealth trends?

-If you ask whether your GRV will grow with the general inflation, the answer is: Yes and no. As the state pension in Germany is paid by those working at that time, the contributions into the system and the potential payout automatically increase with the average wages.
+If you ask whether your GRV will grow with the general inflation, the answer is: Yes!
+As the public pension in Germany is paid by those working at that time, the contributions into the system and the potential payout automatically increase with the average wages.
 Since average wages grow faster than inflation, pensions should be able to keep up with inflation.
 In 2022, for example, the pension adjustment will be a solid 6.12%, which should even compensate for the current high inflation.

 Where do I find the number of points I have already earned?